boothinator/TimerExtensions/README.md

 timerUtil.h provides a number of convenience functions so you don't have to mess with AVR registers.
 Simply use digitalPinToTimer() to find the timer for a pin, or use timer names (TIMER0, TIMER1, etc.) to identify timers.

 configureTimerClock(timer, clock) - set the clock speed of a timer, relative to the system clock.
+Note that a value of None means that the clock is stopped.

 configureTimerMode(timer, mode) - change the timer mode.